mmcginley81/ReadMe-Generator/README.md

 - [Contact](#Contact)

 ## Description:
-  My application will allow users to xxxxxxx.
+  My application will allow users to xxxxxxxxxxxxx.

 ## Instillation

-  First users will ensure they have node installed on their computer.
-Next users will .....
+  Users will need to make sure that node is installed on their computers and then they will install the application by going to xxxxxxxx.

 ## Usage

-  This is an open source application and can be used for personal or commercial purposes.
+  This application is open source and can be used for personal or commercial purposes.

 ## Testing

-  I used mocha.js to test this applicaiton.
+  Users can use mocha.js to test their application.

 ## Contributors